 Although all available data on use in pregnancy are reassuring, since the effect of some of the treatments on unborn babies is uncertain, female participants who are not already pregnant will be advised that they should not get pregnant within 3 months of the completion of trial treatment(s).

+Endemic infections

+In some countries, endemic infections may require specific considerations for immunomodulatory therapies (as detailed in the table below).
+The risk-benefit analysis of such treatments must consider the immediate risk of untreated COVID-19 and lower risk of infectious complications following the short courses defined in this protocol (compared to long-term administration used in the licensed indications).
+(No such measures are required in the UK given the low prevalance of such infections.)